FREEZURN/Note_Aggregate/content/jp/adjectives.md

 # Adjectives
 All adjectives end in い. **This い is also what gets dropped in conjugations**.
 Adjectives generally have two forms: predicative and attributive.
+They apply to the subject.

 ## Plain
 | Non-past | Past | Negative | Negative-Past |